 You likely took your driver’s test as a teenager and studied for weeks.
 Once you had your license in hand, all of that knowledge flew right out of your brain.
 Basic road safety laws are essential and may prevent you from needing a Car Accident Lawyer in Las Vegas, NV.
 Speed limits exist to keep everyone on the road safe.
 Driving too fast around a curve or on a slippery roadway can quickly lead to catastrophe.
 Brushing up on the rules of the road, like road signs and line paintings, can keep you out of harm’s way.

 Don’t Text and Drive

 Countless heartbreaking car crash incidents involve texting.
 Don’t let “see you soon” be your last words.
 Texting draws your eyes, and your mind, away from the road.
 It only takes 1 second to travel 50 feet in a car going 35mph.
 Looking down to write a text for a few seconds may cause you to rear-end the vehicle in front of you, run a red light you didn’t notice or hit a pedestrian.
 Most states now have laws against texting while driving.
-A Car Accident Lawyer in Las Vegas, NV, like Eglet Adams Law, can help you understand your legal rights if you were involved in a texting while driving accident.
+A Las Vegas Car Accident Lawyer, like Eglet Adams Law, can help you understand your legal rights if you were involved in a texting while driving accident.
 If you need help ignoring your phone, use technology.
 Set your phone to respond to texts automatically while you’re driving.
 These messages alert your contacts that you’re driving and will respond when it’s safe.